< Notes...

 11 Nov 2025 @ 16:15:26

-After so much wait for iOS 26.1, and the inclussion of Vietnamese for use in Live Translation, I feel nothing short of dissappointed.
+After so much wait for iOS 26.1, and the inclusion of Vietnamese for use in Live Translation, I feel nothing short of dissappointed.
 Mum says the translation is an abomination, and begged me to, please, not to use it.
 Sometimes she gets confused with the service being used, but the end result is what matters.
 She messaged me, using her classical english:

 “Stop writing in Vietnamese.
 Translate from google, totally different from what you think or what you want to say.”